Our mission is to treat you with dignity and respect.

-These modern units have been fully fitted with TV and music facilities, and several communal areas (including a communal kitchen and dining area) to give you plenty of room and opportunities to socialise and spend time with your fellow service users, should you choose.
+These modern units have been fully fitted with TV and music facilities, and several communal areas (including a communal kitchen and dining area) to give you plenty of room and opportunities to socialise and spend time with the other young people, should you choose.

 Both of our facilities, Providence and Moira, have been purpose-built by specialist architects, with every aspect of them designed to help aid your recovery as much as possible.
 They’re set in the heart of an existing local community, so you can recover in privacy but not in isolation.

-Wherever possible, we aim to provide our service users with the option to visit the unit prior to admission, so we can provide a more complete introduction to what you can expect from our facilities.
+Wherever possible, we aim to provide our young people with the option to visit the unit prior to admission, so we can provide a more complete introduction to what you can expect from our facilities.

 We aim to make the referral process as efficient as possible to ensure individuals receive appropriate care.Click Here

-Aaban is committed to ensuring that everyone involved in the service – including staff, service users and carers – is treated equitably and with dignity and respect.
+Aaban is committed to ensuring that everyone involved in the service – including staff, the young person and carers – is treated equitably and with dignity and respect.
 We work hard to ensure the workforce reflects the diversity within Lancashire, and that services meet the needs of all diverse service users and carers.